thusoy/slingsby/salt/README.md

 # Fileserver

-Travis automatically deploys static files to the fileserver.
-The fileserver is a studorg server at NTNU, so Travis needs to be able to log in to the server using it's pubkey.
-The users Travis will use can be seen from the .travis.yml file, look in the start of the file to see which user is associated with the ssh alias `slingsby_fileserver`.
-To make sure Travis can authorize as this users, copy Travis' pubkey (get it from pillar/users/init.sls) into the users `~/.ssh/authorized_keys`.
+Travis automatically deploys static files to the fileserver, and thus needs to be able to log into the server using public key authentication.
+The fileserver is a studorg server at NTNU, so Travis essentially needs to be able to log in as a student.
+The user Travis will use can be seen from the .travis.yml file, look in the start of the file to see which user is associated with the ssh alias `slingsby_fileserver`.
+To make sure Travis can authorize as this user, copy Travis' pubkey (get it from pillar/users/init.sls) into the users `~/.ssh/authorized_keys`.
 Note that the user must have access to `/home/groupswww/telemark`, which can be provided by an existing user at `http://www.stud.ntnu.no/kundesenter/`.

 The reason we use an external fileserver instead of hosting them ourselves using S3 + CloudFront (or directly from Nginx on the server),